Waiting for the Storm

 “She trusts me, but she’s still confused.”

-“Tzina knows that I’m not him, Shazira.”
+“Tzina knows I’m not him, Shazira.”

 “It’s that simple.”